3xPr1nc3/3x-fucker-v0.2/README.md

     Log Out removed due to no need of usage
     Session management fixed [!BUG FIX]
+    Update checker updated so you don't need to check yourself!
+But in same server it takes time to fix even if u already updated!

 Greetz- Jokr Haxor | Saiyan Haxor